Lumi-supercomputer/LUMI-training-materials/docs/2day-next/106-Support.md

 postpone applying for an allocation until all problems are fixed.

 <!-- BELGIUM
-In Flanders, the VSC has a Tier-0 support project to offer more advanced L2 and some L3 support.
+In Flanders, the **VSC** has a Tier-0 support project to offer more advanced L2 and some L3 support.
 The project unfortunately is not yet fully staffed.
 VSC Tier-0 support can be contacted via the LUMI-BE help desk at lumi-be-support@enccb.be (the same help desk that you need to contact for allocation problems).
 -->

 <!-- BELGIUM>
-In the Walloon region, there is some limited advanced support via Orian Louant.
+In the Walloon region, there is some limited advanced support via Orian Louant from **CÉCI**.
 However, this is only a part of all his tasks.
 Here also the lumi-be-support@enccb.be mail address can be used.
 -->

 <!-- BELGIUM
+**EuroHPC** has also started various other support initiatives:

-EuroHPC has also granted the [EPICURE project](https://epicure-hpc.eu/) that started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
+-   The [EPICURE project](https://epicure-hpc.eu/) started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
     Belgium also participates in that project as a partner in the LUMI consortium.
-However, this project is also so small that it will have to select the problems they tackle.
+    This project is also so small that it has to select the problems they tackle.
     Moreover, access is only for EuroHPC extreme scale, regular or development projects, though development projects are relatively easy to get without too much administration.
     Yet, this only makes sense for a sufficiently large project with a long enough duration.
+    So far, for many systems, there have been enough resources available for the support requests received.

+-   [MINERVA](https://minerva4ai.eu/) is a more recent project set up to support AI users on HPC systems specifically.
+    At the time of the course, the project was still starting up and not all services were available already.

+-   The [AI Factories](https://digital-strategy.ec.europa.eu/en/policies/ai-factories) are an initiative that is more oriented towards the use of AI in industry, and especially for generative AI models.

+-   In principle the [EuroHPC Centres of Excellence](https://www.hpccoe.eu/) should also play a role in porting some applications in their field of expertise and offer some support and training, but so far especially the support and training are not yet what one would like to have.
 -->

 <!-- GENERAL More general version -->
+**EuroHPC** has also started various other support initiatives:

-EuroHPC has also granted the [EPICURE project](https://epicure-hpc.eu/) that started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
-At the time of the course, the project is still in its startup phase.
-Moreover, this project is also so small that it will have to select the problems they tackle.
+-   The [EPICURE project](https://epicure-hpc.eu/) started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
+This project is also so small that it has to select the problems they tackle.
     Moreover, access is only for EuroHPC extreme scale, regular or development projects, though development projects are relatively easy to get without too much administration.
     Yet, this only makes sense for a sufficiently large project with a long enough duration.
+    So far, for many systems, there have been enough resources available for the support requests received.

+-   [MINERVA](https://minerva4ai.eu/) is a more recent project set up to support AI users on HPC systems specifically.
+    At the time of the course, the project was still starting up and not all services were available already.

+-   The [AI Factories](https://digital-strategy.ec.europa.eu/en/policies/ai-factories) are an initiative that is more oriented towards the use of AI in industry, and especially for generative AI models.

-In principle the EuroHPC Centres of Excellence should also play a role in porting some applications in their field of expertise and offer some support and training, but so far especially the support and training are not yet what one would like to have.
+-   In principle the [EuroHPC Centres of Excellence](https://www.hpccoe.eu/) should also play a role in porting some applications in their field of expertise and offer some support and training, but so far especially the support and training are not yet what one would like to have.

 Basically given the growing complexity of scientific computing and diversity in the software field, what one needs is the equivalent of the "lab technician" that many experimental groups have who can then work with